-- 1.1 The Leader-shall be responsible for the Executive functions listed in Part 3 of this Constitution (Responsibility for Functions).
-The Leader-has responsibility for the discharge of all executive functions and may delegate any or all of these functions to:
+- 1.1 The Leader has responsibility for the discharge of all executive functions and may delegate any or all of these functions to:

-- 1.2 The Leader may provide for Executive functions to be discharged by:

-- (b) The Executive as a whole;
+- i) The Executive as a whole;

-- (c) a Committee of the Executive;
+- ii) a Committee of the Executive;

-- (d) an individual Member of the Executive;
+- iii) an individual Member of the Executive;

-- (e) an individual Member of the Council who may exercise powers in relation-to his/her ward;
+- iv) an individual Member of the Council who may exercise powers in relation to his/her ward;

-- (f) an Officer;
+- v) an Officer;

-- (g) another local authority, or
+- vi) another Local Authority; or

-- (h) under joint arrangements.
+vii) under joint arrangements.

-1.23.
 Allocation of Political Accountabilities by Leader

-The Leader may allocate to individual members of the Executive particular areas of political accountability.
+1.2 The Leader may allocate to individual members of the Executive particular areas of political accountability.
 Any such individual will take responsibility for the explanation of identified areas of policy or service themes, but will not exercise executive functions in that respect.
 These individuals become known as Portfolio Holders.

-1.4 Sub-Delegation of Executive Functions
+Sub-Delegation of Executive Functions

-The Executive, Committee of the Executive or an individual Member of the Executive may further delegate functions to an officer, in which case the Responsibility for Functions in Part 3 of the Constitution and the Scheme of Delegations to Officers shall be amended accordingly.
+1.3 The Executive, Committee of the Executive or an individual Member of the Executive may further delegate functions to an officer, in which case the Responsibility for Functions in Part 3 of the Constitution and the Scheme of Delegations to Officers shall be amended accordingly.

-1.5 Conflicts of Interest
+Conflicts of Interest

-Conflicts of interest affecting the Leader or any member of the Executive shall be dealt with as set out in the Council's Code of Conduct for Members in Part 5 of this Constitution.
+1.4 Conflicts of interest affecting the Leader or any member of the Executive shall be dealt with as set out in the Council's Code of Conduct for Members in Part 5 of this Constitution.

-1.6 Executive Meetings
+Executive Meetings

-The Executive will meet at such times as the Leader shall determine.
+1.5 The Executive will meet at such times as the Leader shall determine.
 The Executive shall meet at the Civic Offices or another location to be agreed by the Leader.